Nile Crocodile Hunting

 Accuracy is a must as the first shot needs to be either disabling or instantly fatal.

 The brain and spinal cord represent very small targets.
 A shot to the golf-ball-sized brain is the only way to guarantee fatality.
 Shots to the lungs or spinal cord are disabling shots.
-Lung shots force crocodiles to return to land to prevent drowning.
+Lung shots force crocs to return to land to prevent drowning.

 In many cases, professional hunters will use local tribes people.
 Their excellent knowledge of the local environment is invaluable.
 Where a big crocodile lives and its daily habits, such as basking, will be known by most professional hunters.

-Crocodiles will aggressively defend a kill, and thus unlikely to abandon any bait.
+This species will aggressively defend a kill, and thus unlikely to abandon any bait.
 The kill shot can be delivered from either the recommended approach, a blind, or by stalking.

 The use of a blind, usually constructed about 80 yards from the bait, is almost always successful.
 Stalking should only be used by the most experienced hunters.